STRAN90/ThuyLewisNailsBrowsAndLashes/README.md

 * [Contact Page HTML](README.docs/Readme/html_treatments.png)
 * [W3C CSS Validator](README.docs/Readme/w3c_css_validator.png)

+### Lighthouse

+I used lighthouse to test each of the pages for:

+- Performance - how the page performs whilst loading.
+- Accessibility - how accessible is the site for all users and how can it be improved.
+- Best practices - how does the site conform to industry best practices.
+- SEO - search engine optimization.
+Is the site optimized for search engine result rankings.

+Results can be accessed by this [link](https://pagespeed.web.dev/analysis/https-stran90-github-io-ThuyLewisNailsBrowsAndLashes/od76w6bg76?form_factor=desktop)

 ### Bugs

 The following issues were raised during my mid project meeting with my mentor: